 BID’AH - بدعة

-The customaries, living styles and bâtil understandings of Europe and foreigners (in the aspect of religion) which replaced the Islamic customaries and understandings that came from religion, which are practised in the Islamic community openly and accepted by ahl al-sunnah Imams.
-For example, attires and clothing, relations in the social life, morality and tarbiyyah, the life of ‘ibâdah.
-That is to say, the styles, shapes, habits, customs that spread into every area, which are under the dominion of religion.
-All of which cause Muslims to fall into dhalâlah.
-For example: Being together in the same place with non-mahram women and men, the lifestyle of intermixing with non-mahrams, immodest clothing, the harams and sins which are published by the internet, television, radio, etc…
+The customs, living styles and bâtil understandings of Europe and foreigners (in the aspect of religion), which replaced the Islamic customs and understandings that originated from the Qur’an and Sunnah as-Saniyyah and were practised in the Islamic community openly and accepted by ahl al-sunnah Imams.
+For example, attires and clothing, relations in the social life, morality and tarbiyyah and the life of ‘ibâdah.
+That is to say, the styles, shapes, habits and customs that spread into every area of personal and social life, which are under the dominion of religion.
+They cause Muslims to fall into dhalâlah.
+For example, non-mahram women and men being together in the same place, the lifestyle of intermixing with non-mahrams, immodest clothing, the harams and sins which are published by the internet, television, radio, etc…

-These actions became habits and customs in social life, forgotten that they are certain harams, accepted and named by Muslims as modern Islamic life and Islamic service.
-When these foreigner customs and lifestyles -which are completely contrary to Sunnah as-Saniyyah and the Sharî’ah- became common among Muslims under the name of civilisation and modern life, thus the age of fitnah and corruption begun.
+These actions became habits and customs in social life.
+Their being haram was forgotten.
+Muslims accepted and named them as modern Islamic life and Islamic service.
+When these foreigner customs and lifestyles — which are completely contrary to Sunnah as-Saniyyah and the Sharî’ah — became common among Muslims under the name of civilisation and modern life, thus the age of fitnah and corruption began.
 The name of this fitnah is “the fitnah of the âkhirzaman” in the Hadiths.

-The most dangerous and harmful bid’ahs are the bid’ahs which interfered in the shaâ’er.
-The shaâ’er are the most effective part of the Islamic community life, which directly affects the consciousness of the community’s heart.
-The bid’ahs which interfere into them, corrupt the Islamic social life directly.
-In former times bid’ahs were in the Sunnahs that concern personal ‘ibâdah or âdâb.
-But in this age of fitnah, bid’ahs interfere in the certain ordinances of Qur’an like the fardhes, harams and wâjibs which concern the social life.
+The most dangerous and harmful bid’ahs are the bid’ahs that are mixed in the shaâ’er.
+The shaâ’er are the most effective symbols of Islam affecting directly the consciousness of the community’s heart.
+The bid’ahs mixed into them corrupt the Islamic social life directly.
+In former times, bid’ahs were in the Sunnahs concerning personal ‘ibâdah or âdâb.
+But in this age of fitnah, bid’ahs are now also mixed in the certain ordinances of the Qur’an like the fardhes, harams and wâjibs which concern the social life.

 (Please refer to the compilation of Bid’ah)